Dangerous Woman (song)

-"Dangerous Woman" is a song recorded by American singer Ariana Grande, serving as the lead single from her third studio album of the same name.
+"Dangerous Woman" is a song by American singer-songwriter Ariana Grande.
+It was released on March 11, 2016 by Republic Records as the lead single from her third studio album of the same name (2016).
 It was written by Johan Carlsson, Ross Golan, and Max Martin, produced by Martin and Carlsson.
-The track was released as the first single from the album on March 11, 2016, the same date of the album's pre-order on iTunes Store.
-"Dangerous Woman" is a mid-tempo pop and R&B song.
+"Dangerous Woman" is a mid-tempo pop, retro-soul and R&B song.

-With "Dangerous Woman" debuting at number ten on the US Billboard Hot 100, Grande became the first artist to reach the top ten of the chart in the opening charting week with every lead single of her three studio albums.
+With "Dangerous Woman" debuting at number ten on the US Billboard Hot 100, Grande became the first artist to reach the top ten of the chart in the opening charting week with every lead single of her first three studio albums.
 Furthermore, the song became her fifth single to debut within the top ten in the United States, later peaking at number eight in its eleventh week.
+It also reached the top ten in Canada and Lebanon.
 It was nominated for Best Pop Solo Performance at the 59th Annual Grammy Awards.

 Background and release

 In October 2015, Grande released "Focus" as the intended lead single from her third studio album, titled Moonlight at the time.
-The song was an immediate success, reaching the top ten on various charts worldwide.
-Although stating that the song was the perfect transition from her previous record to the new one, Grande ended up changing the album's title to Dangerous Woman, following which the title track was made available for digital consumption.
-On February 25, 2016, Grande launched a website titled dangerouswoman.com in order to promote the album and its lead single.
-Later, on March 1, 2016, she released the song's first preview, containing few of the recording's lyrics and some "studio chatter".
+Positioned by Grande as the perfect transition from her previous record to the new one, the song debuted in the top ten on various charts worldwide but received a mixed reception from critics, who felt it was too similar to her 2014 hit "Problem".
+Grande ended up changing the album's title to Dangerous Woman, with the title track as its new lead single.
+On February 25, 2016, Grande launched a website titled dangerouswoman.com to promote the album and single.
+Later, on March 1, 2016, she released the first preview of the song, containing few of the recording's lyrics and some "studio chatter".
 On March 10, 2016, Grande premiered a one-minute preview during CBS' Victoria's Secret Swim Special, before finally releasing "Dangerous Woman" for digital download the next day.
 Four days later, the track was sent to United States contemporary hit radio.